ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 - **Verbal or written warnings.** If the employer sees that side work affects main duties or breaches the contract, they may issue warnings.

 - **Termination of employment.** In serious cases—e.g., disclosing trade secrets or harming the company—the employer may end the employment without notice.

+## Quick glossary

+- **Finanzamt** — tax office.
+- **Gewerbeamt** — trade office for non-freelance activities.
+- **Grundfreibetrag** — basic income tax allowance.
+- **Umsatzsteuer-Voranmeldung** — periodic VAT prefilings.
+- **GoBD** — rules for compliant digital record-keeping.
+- **EÜR** — cash-basis profit calc (Einnahmen-Überschuss-Rechnung).

+## FAQ (short)

+- **Do programmers need a Gewerbe?** Often no, but Finanzamt decides; argue Freiberufler or accept Gewerbe if required.
+- **Exceeded KUR mid-year?** From the crossing invoice charge VAT, inform Finanzamt, switch to standard VAT.
+- **Forgot to register and already earned money?** Submit the Fragebogen ASAP, correct invoices/VAT, send an explanation (ideally with a tax advisor).

+## 10 common mistakes

+- One bank account for personal and business.
+- No bookkeeping (“will do it later in Excel”).
+- Using KUR but already over the limit—issuing invoices without VAT.
+- Not ready to receive e-invoices from 2025.
+- Not checking client VAT IDs in the EU (VIES).
+- Not keeping original invoice files (GoBD; retention 6–10 years).
+- Ignoring Finanzamt/Elster messages.
+- No employer consent for a Nebentätigkeit.
+- Not booking platform fees as expenses.
+- No cash reserve for taxes/insurance, leading to cash gaps.

 ## 9. Conclusion